 I hope your child is enjoying learning about the fascinating world of insects.
-Over the next few days s/he will learn more about how insects communicate with one another, as well as ways in which insects are both helpful and harmful to our planet.
-Below are some suggestions for activities that you can do at home to reinforce your child's learning about insects.
+Over the next few days s/he will learn more about how insects communicate with one another.
+Your child will also learn about ways insects are both helpful and harmful to our planet.

+Below are some suggestions for activities that you may do at home to reinforce what your child is learning about insects.